Sidebar

 The University provides a corporate travel card for employees traveling on University business.
 Cardholders must assume all responsibility for its use.

 Travel expenses must be approved by a person who has been authorized to approve or deny travel expenses.
 Normally, the authorized approver is one level senior to the traveler, but it may be another person(s) in the department or unit who is not one level senior, but has delegated financial transaction authority to approve or deny travel expenses.
 Under no circumstances should the delegation of approval authority create a situation where an employee is approving the expenses of their supervisor.
-See Administrative Policy: Financial Transaction Approvals and Routing.
+See Administrative Policy: Processing, Documenting, and Approving Financial and Accounting Transactions.

 All travel expenses must comply with University travel and purchasing policies, and requirements of the sponsor if traveling on sponsored funds.
 Failure to comply with this policy and all associated procedures may result in card suspension, card cancellation, and disciplinary action up to and including termination of employment.